• Introduction · Old Build/Hardware · Sanity Check · New Build Time · New Build Time/Hardware · Old Build Images · New Build Images · Random Notes

 1. Hot swap vs Better HDD Temp

-Well the nice thing about HDD cages with hot swaps is that you can just exchange the HDD without taking the system apart or even having to shut it down, before anyone comments about the fact that you can also hot swap normal attached SATA Drives... well yes and no, first off its way to cramped inside the case to even try to pull this off without accidentally pulling the wrong cable.
+Well, the nice thing about HDD cages with hot-swap capabilities is that you can exchange an HDD without taking the system apart or even having to shut it down.
+Before anyone comments on the fact that you can also hot-swap normally attached SATA drives... well, yes and no. First off, it's way too cramped inside the case to even try to pull this off without accidentally pulling the wrong cable.

-Then there is the problem that some Motherboards really do not understand what you just did and will not recognize the newly plugged in HDD, you can kinda solve this by using a Server board like my Supermicron one, but this hassle is not worth it in my opinion.
+Then there is the problem that some motherboards really do not understand what you just did and will not recognize the newly plugged-in HDD.
+You can somewhat solve this by using a server board like my Supermicro one, but this hassle is not worth it, in my opinion.

-I understand that if you need 100% uptime, shutting down a system is no viable option, but in most home users cases this should not be a problem.
+I understand that if you need 100% uptime, shutting down a system is not a viable option, but in most home users' cases, this should not be a problem.

 2. Backplane vs 3.3v Pin Problem

-Okay so my thoughts about this are the following, most Backplanes will run shucked drives without problems, if you attach them directly to a normal Power supply via SATA Power Cable, and you are (unlucky) to have an "Enterprise" HDD it will not spin up, now you can cut off the pin or tape it over, but It's still a bit of a hassle and if you don't already know about it, you will be dumbstruck.
+Okay, so my thoughts on this are as follows: most backplanes will run shucked drives without problems.
+However, if you attach them directly to a normal power supply via a SATA power cable, and you are (unlucky enough) to have an "Enterprise" HDD, it will not spin up.
+Now, you can cut off the pin or tape it over, but it's still a bit of a hassle, and if you don't already know about this, you will be dumbstruck.

-On the other hand, if the backplane breaks, you are kinda fucked, at least for my Inter-Tech IPC 4U-4408 - 4U I can not find any reliable spare backplane, I could try the support or in the worst case buy the same case again, but the aftermarket support is really lackluster.
+On the other hand, if the backplane breaks, you are somewhat out of luck.
+At least for my Inter-Tech IPC 4U-4408 - 4U, I cannot find any reliable spare backplane.
+I could try contacting support or, in the worst-case scenario, buy the same case again, but the aftermarket support is really lackluster.

 3. Simpler Cable Setup vs Splitter / Many Cables

-Did you also notice that most features that a Server/Rack mounted case brings is the backplane?
+Did you also notice that one of the main features a server/rack-mounted case offers is the backplane?

-Well whatever wiring up a backpanel is really nice, most take Molex or SATA Power and connect the drives via a breakout cable like the SFF 8087.
+Well, regardless, wiring up a backplane is really nice.
+Most take Molex or SATA power and connect the drives via a breakout cable like the SFF-8087.

-Buying this is hell online because these cables are not bidirectional so, you have to find one with a good description Reversed Cable Mini SAS 36Pin (SFF-8087) Male to 4 SATA 7Pin female Cable, Mini SAS (Target) to 4 SATA (Host) Cable so that it will do what you want.
+Buying these online can be hell because these cables are not bidirectional, so you have to find one with a good description, like this Reversed Cable Mini SAS 36Pin (SFF-8087) Male to 4 SATA 7Pin female Cable, Mini SAS (Target) to 4 SATA (Host) Cable, to ensure it will do what you want.

-This makes wiring this all up so much easier, for my 8 drives right now I only needed 2 Molex Cables and 2x of these SFF 8087 to SATA Cables and everything is neatly connected.
+This makes wiring everything up so much easier.
+For my eight drives right now, I only needed two Molex cables and two of these SFF-8087 to SATA cables, and everything is neatly connected.

-If I wire this all up in a normal case, I would need right now 8 SATA Cables, 8 SATA Power Cables and the biggest problem here is that these SATA Connectors, mostly on those 4x Splitter Cables either are too far apart from each other, or too stiff to nicely fit when trying to wire up all these disks, it is doable not question but all in all way more work / messy than the backplane solution.
+If I were to wire all this up in a normal case, I would currently need eight SATA data cables and eight SATA power cables.
+The biggest problem here is that these SATA connectors, especially on those 4x splitter cables, are either too far apart from each other or too stiff to fit nicely when trying to wire up all these disks.
+It is doable, no question, but all in all, it's way more work and messier than the backplane solution.

 4. MAX 8 HDDs vs MAX ~13 HDDs

-Size matters, if you have 8 cages for hot swaps that is your limit, I'm personally running 8 x 8 TB HDDs right now and would not increase this number, if anything i would go with bigger and less drives if possible.
+Size matters.
+If you have eight cages for hot-swaps, that is your limit.
+I am personally running 8 x 8 TB HDDs right now and would not increase this number; if anything, I would go with bigger and fewer drives if possible.

-So yeah does not really matter, of course you can stuff way more HDDs into a case if you do not have to worry about the hot swaps.
+So yeah, it does not really matter.
+Of course, you can stuff way more HDDs into a case if you do not have to worry about hot-swaps.

 5. 80 mm Fans vs 120 mm Fans